iProov/web/README.md

 ## 📥 Slots

 Slots allow the HTML content shown before and after the iProov fullscreen experience to be customised and styled for a more seamless visual integration.
-The folloing examples show different ways to include some of the most commonly used slots.
+The following examples show different ways to include some of the most commonly used slots.

 ### HTML